moozzz/der_simulator_MT/README.md

 * set `restart_flag = '-r'` and `n_sim = 10` in `params_bd_run.py` to continue the above simulation from
   the last frame in a chain of 10 cycles.
 The trajectory of each cycle is appended to the previous one.
-  Alternatively, delete the simulation directory and do the command above without `-r` to run a completely new simulation.
+  Alternatively, delete the simulation directory and set `restart_flag = ''` to run a completely new simulation.

 ### How to analyze the trajectory: